bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 Another tip from AB to use `vtrl + p`

 I have created Andrews in my cognito with my email address and I used option to test using gmail + option.
+This helped me to display messages between Andrews.
+I have run into errors and couldn;t get messages to show but after restarting the workspace then rerunning DB set up, cognito user update and DynamoDB seed I was able to come this obstacle.
+Now all is loading correctly.
+Also I have fixed an error which React complained about where a class had 3 `s` there.
+I found solution on discord but was able to find this problem myself by seraching for Class`s` within files.

+retunred_andrews_conversation